-This teaching sequence has been designed to help children revisit and recall a key grammatical concept from the National Curriculum programme of study for Y6.
+This teaching sequence has been designed to help children revisit and recall a key grammatical concept from the National Curriculum programme of study in Year 6.

 The session provides a motivating and memorable image to stimulate discussion, before introducing the grammar element, which is ‘conjunctions’.